Material and merchandising for Debian events

 Since the people (developers or not) who dedicate quite some time to Debian from their spare time it is nice to prepare a gift for them.
 A Debian business card is a cool thing to show and fills the people who own one with some sort of pride!

 Also, people who are in charge of organizing events and booths and get in touch with many other project leaders and coordinators during social events can exchange their business cards.
-Giving out business cards with the Debian logo contributes to Debian's image and is useful for handing out important information that you usually have to scribble down on paper (such as email address, your GPG fingerprint...).
+Giving out business cards with the Debian logo contributes to Debian's image and is useful for handing out important information that you usually have to scribble down on paper (such as email address, your OpenPGP key fingerprint...).

 There is a prototype for business cards which you can use.
 Customizing it is easy since you only have to edit the card.tex file with the personal data and simply run latex card.tex.
 Check out the result.